zegabr/magic/README.md

 -Code using x.cpp at competitive/ directory

--Compile x.cpp with `make` command to compile until first error
+-Compile x.cpp with `gw x.cpp` command to compile until first error

--Run `m`(this is an alias at a.sh) to run inputs that you must save at i file
+-Run `m`(this is an alias at a.sh) to run inputs that you must save at file named "i"

--Reset x.cpp by running `bash r.sh` at competitive folder (which you will be after teleports)
+-Reset x.cpp by running `bash r.sh` at m/../competitive/ folder

 -There is a template named tmp.cpp (also a little python3 cheatsheet named pmp.py)